NYCPlanning/ae-data-flow/README.md

 >
 > If you are using a different approach like [venv](https://docs.python.org/3/library/venv.html) or [virtualenv](https://virtualenv.pypa.io/en/latest/), follow comparable instructions in the relevant docs.

-The `.python-version` file define which version of python this project uses.
+The `.python-version` file defines which version of python this project uses.

 #### Create a virtual environment named `venv_ae_data_flow`